Most kids dash out to get their driver’s permit the second they’re old enough.

 Both of my parents were very busy and didn’t have time to spend riding around town with me so I could practice.
 And even if I did get my license, I didn’t have money for gas, or frequent access to a car.

-However, barriers can arise that make it difficult to optimize one’s digital signage use and extract the technology’s full potential as a powerful communication tool.
+However, certain barriers can make it difficult to optimize one’s digital signage use and extract the technology’s full potential as a powerful communication tool.

 Below, we’re going to look at five common problem areas and how to address them, with a particular eye to pre-planning as a preventative measure.